CaskAle/iot-workshop/README.md

            "payload": {"d": {"color": "red"}}}
     ```

-    In order to set the entire 8x8 Sense HAT LED matrix to a specific color, you need to send the Sense HAT a string in the msg.payload.
+    In order to set the entire 8x8 Sense HAT LED matrix to a specific color, you need to send the *Sense Hat* node a string in the msg.payload.

     ``` javascript
     msg = {"payload": "*, *, red"}
     ```

     *(use a color of your choice like red, blue, green, etc)*.
-  - The *message* command should scroll text across the LED matrix.
+  - The *message* command should scroll text across the Sense HAT LED matrix.
 The text, the text color, and the background color are all provided in the incoming *message* command.
 The incoming *message* command will have the following structure:

     ``` javascript
     msg = {"command": "message",